 Large, sparsely populated and politically stable, Zambia has vast agricultural potential.

-Gorta-Self Help Africa’s largest project is a five-year Irish Aid funded local development project that commenced in Northern Province in early 2013.
+Self Help Africa’s programme focus in Zambia is on two key areas: rural enterprise development and sustainable agricultural and rural livelihoods.
+Our largest project is a five-year Irish Aid funded local development project that commenced in Northern Province in early 2013.

-Current projects cover: food and nutrition security; research into and production of improved varieties of seeds; rural enterprise development; savings and credit; income generation; watershed management; sustainable agriculture and environmental rehabilitation.
+Projects address a selection of integrated issues: sustainable agriculture, food and nutrition security, research into and production of improved varieties of seed, rural enterprise development and income generation, and environmental rehabilitation.

 Full Name: Republic of Zambia

 Area: 581,309 SQ KM (224,080 SQ Miles)

 Major Languages: English (Official), Bemba, Tonga, Nyanja, Lozi, Lunda, Kaonde, Luvale

 Poultry Producers See Economic Benefits Begin to Hatch26th August 2021